London Record Society

 The London Record Society is a text publication society founded in 1964 whose objectives are to stimulate public interest in archives and similar historical material relating to London.
-The current President of the society is the Lord Mayor of London.
+The President of the society is the Lord Mayor of London.
 The Society is a registered charity.

 Activities

 The society holds an annual public lecture about London archives and publishes transcripts, translations, abstracts and lists of primary sources relating to the history of London.
 The society usually publishes one major scholarly work per annum which is provided free to members.
 Typical recent publications have included: